Derek-Ashmore/terraform-hands-on-lab/README.md

 #### Complete Setup Before the Lab Begins (about 10 minutes)!
 In the guided lab discussion, I will assume you've completed all setup steps and we'll move on to the [Lab Exercises](documentation/lab-exercises.md).
 It is simply not fair to people who took the time for setup beforehand.
+Those that don't do the setup can treat the lab as a "demo".

 ---
 ## Setting up for the Hands-On Lab